dmbarbour/wikilon/docs/AboutABC.md

 ABC's primary linking model is [Awelon Object (AO)](AboutAO.md), which introduces tokens of the form `{%word}` binding to an implicit dictionary.
 During evaluation, the token is substituted for the word's definition when doing so enables evaluation to proceed.

+*Note:* Tokens are syntactically limited - at most 62 bytes UTF-8 token text between the curly braces, and the text itself may not contain curly braces, C0, DEL, C1, or the replacement character.
+Tokens should not include much logic or structure internally.

-### Extension
+### Bytecode Extension

 ABC is extended through the link layer.
-In AO, `xyz` is effectively shorthand for `{%x}{%y}{%z}`.
+In context of AO, `xyz` is effectively shorthand for `{%x}{%y}{%z}`.
 Reducing common operations to a single character enables compact representation of programs.
 An AO dictionary, thus, might define the following:

         [B][A]w == [A][B]   (swap);     w = {&a2}[]ba
         [A]i    == A        (inline);   i = []wad
-        [B][A]o == [A B]    (compose);  o = [ai]bb
+        [B][A]o == [A B]    (compose);  o = {&a2}[ai]bb

-This idea is intended to be coupled with the performance idea of accelerated dictionaries, where an evaluator has hand-optimized implementations for a common subset of definitions.
-This would allow developers to get built-in primitive performance for a growing set of common operations, without a centralized standardization process.
+For performance, this idea should be coupled with the concept of accelerated dictionaries.
+An interpreter or compiler can provide optimized representations and implementations to support performance critical computations.
+Because performance requires cooperation with interpreters, bytecode extensions will tend to have some de-facto standardization.

 ### Data Embedding and Extraction

 Leveraging the ABC dictionary, we can define eleven operators `#1234567890` such that `#` introduces a new zero value, and each digit performs the Church encoded equivalent of "multiply by ten, add digit".
-Thus, `#42` would construct the Church encoded 42.
-Relevantly, a runtime can recognize a de-facto standard encoding for numbers then also *output* number results using these operators, i.e. such that `#7 #6 *` may evaluate to `#42`.
+Thus, `#42` would construct a Church encoded 42.

-If we additionally accelerate these operations, our natural number might be represented within a simple machine word under the hood.
-And we might further accelerate basic arithmetic, and output the data in terms of the same eleven opcodes, such that `#3 #4 +` evaluates to `#7`.
+Leveraging the *accelerated dictionary* concept, a runtime might recognize the encoding for numbers, use a machine word to represent them under the hood, and output numeric results in the same form such that `#6 #7 *` evaluates to `#42`.

-Text embedding will need a syntactic sugar:
+Text embedding is a special case and needs a syntactic sugar:

         "literals are multi-line UTF-8
          they start with character " (32)